Toni Blackwell, Associate Dean of Students

 Sandra graduated from the University of Nevada-Las Vegas with a bachelor's of science degree in education.
 She began her career at Berklee in 1989 in the Housing Office.
 In 1993 she moved to the Music Synthesis Department, serving as assistant to the chair.
-She came to the Counseling and Advising Center in 1995 and has been there ever since in myriad positions, the most recent in her current position of academic advising coordinator.
+She came to the Counseling and Advising Center in 1995 and has been there ever since in myriad positions, the most recent in her current position of Associate Director of Academic Advising.

 Sandra also holds a master's of education degree in counseling and psychology.
 She immensely enjoys her work with students, whether on an individual level or in a group setting.
 Sandra is passionate about her job and is committed to student development and education.

 Bob Mulvey, Director for Disability Special Services

 Bob has been at the CAC since 1989.
 He was born in Concord, Massachusetts, and raised in the neighboring town of Acton.
 He completed an undergraduate degree at the University of Massachusetts–Amherst before attending graduate school at the University of Vermont and eventually returning to UMass to receive a master's in education.